Amber Scorah: Paid parental leave

 Scorah authored a "viral" article for The New York Times' Motherlode blog about the incident from her perspective.
 In it she explained why she thinks mandatory paid parental leave is necessary.
 She says, "Parental leave reduces infant death, gives us healthier, more well-adjusted adults and helps women stay in the workforce."
 First lady Michelle Obama was so moved by her story that she sent a letter of condolence to Scorah.
 Soon thereafter Barack Obama's senior adviser Valerie Jarrett made a push for legislation mandating paid family leave.
 In February 2016 Scorah attended New York City mayor Bill de Blasio's speech where he discussed his policy mandating 6 weeks' paid parental leave for non-union city employees, and pushed for the policy to be made available throughout the state of New York.
 Scorah called this policy change a "baby step."
 In August 2016 Scorah delivered petitions to both the Trump and Clinton presidential campaigns pushing for federally mandated paid leave.
 Both politicians have spoken favorably of the concept.
 Donald Trump pitched a plan for how he could institute 6 weeks' paid parental leave.
 Scorah says this is progress but it's not enough.
 In 2017 CNN correspondent Clare Sebastian named Amber as her "hero" for "...her bravery in turning such a tragic event into public and heartfelt campaign."
 That same year Brooklyn Magazine named her one of their top "100 Influencers in Brooklyn Culture" for her parental leave advocacy.

 High-control groups

 Scorah began speaking out publicly about her life as a Jehovah's Witness in 2013 in her article Leaving the Witness: A Preacher Finds Freedom To Think In Totalitarian China published by The Believer magazine.
 In it she speaks about her restrictive childhood and disfellowshipment as a teenager, her life as an illegal missionary in China (see persecution of Jehovah's Witnesses in China), her gradual change of belief, and her eventual apostasy trial and shunning.
 In 2019 she expounded on this story in her memoir Leaving the Witness.

+Whistleblower Work

+In 2020, Scorah co-founded Lioness, a whistleblower support organization, building on her own experience as a whistleblower against the Jehovah's Witness organization.
+She also incorporated her own experience telling the story of her son's death publicly to help others use their stories to advocate for social change.
+Later, Lioness became a media company in its own right, publishing whistleblower's fact-checked stories in the public interest.
+In September 2023, Amber expanded her whistleblower support network by co-launching the nonprofit collective Psst.org as a public service to support whistleblowers and help everyday people safely and collectively bring forward information in the public interest.